David Alan Carter's

 Ready?

-The Global Trader international ETF trading strategy is $7.95 per month.
+The Global Trader international ETF trading strategy is available as a single strategy at $14.95 per month, or as part of the package plans.
 Cancel at any time; no questions, no hassle.
 Follow along and see how the strategy catches market moves to the upside, while protecting hard-earned portfolios against major downdrafts.

 First 2 months are FREE.